Audi S6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi S6 are $1,338 a year including full coverage.
-Comprehensive insurance costs an estimated $274 a year, collision insurance costs $428, and liability costs $478.
-Buying just liability costs as little as $526 a year, and insurance for high-risk drivers costs $2,892 or more.
-Teen drivers cost the most to insure at up to $5,096 a year.
+Average insurance rates for an Audi S6 are $1,338 a year for full coverage.
+Comprehensive insurance costs approximately $274 a year, collision costs $428, and liability is $478.
+Liability-only coverage costs around $526 a year, with high-risk coverage costing $2,892 or more.
+Teenage drivers receive the highest rates at $5,096 a year or more.

 Average premium for full coverage: $1,338

-Includes $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and S6 trim levels.
+Estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and S6 trim levels.

-For a 40-year-old driver, Audi S6 insurance rates range from as low as $526 for liability-only coverage to a high of $2,892 for a driver that may need high-risk insurance.
+For a driver in their 40's, prices range go from as low as $526 for basic liability insurance to a high of $2,892 for a high-risk insurance policy.

-The examples above highlight why it is important to compare rates for a targeted area and risk profile, instead of making a decision based on price averages.
+These examples show why it is important to compare rates quotes using their specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.